-I am a third-year Social Policy PhD student from Rome, Italy working on the politics of well-being under the supervision of Elke Heins and Neil Thin.
-I am the current PGR Representative of all PhD students at the University of Edinburgh, a role that I also held in 2017-18 and 2018-19 and the current SGSSS/DTP Students' Representative.
-I am also the drummer of The Holyrooders, a Scottish meditative rock band.
+I am a fifth-year Social Policy PhD student from Rome, Italy working on the politics of well-being under the supervision of Elke Heins and Neil Thin.
+I was the PGR Representative of all PhD students at the University of Edinburgh between 2017 and 2020, and the SGSSS/DTP Students' Representative between 2018 and 2020.
+I can speak English, Italian, Spanish and I can manage to have small talks in French and Swedish as well (trying to learn German and Arabic also!).
+I play the drums and I am a member of The Holyrooders, a Scottish meditative rock band.

 Reports and Conference Papers